 - The Chief Investigator and Administering Institution MUST be located in South Australia.

-- Research must be conducted in South Australia, but
+- Research must be led from South Australia, but

 - national and/or international collaboration may be allowed where special skills are not available in South Australia.